geekyorion/gradient_code/README.md

 # gradient_code

 Create, edit, view and download gradients at a single place <br />
-To see this in live action please visit http://gradientcode.herokuapp.com
+To see this in live action please visit [Heroku](http://gradientcode.herokuapp.com) or [Gh-Pages](http://geekyorion.github.io/gradient_code)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).